 Chaco is known for making some of the best hiking sandals.
-You won’t find these on the runway but if you want excellent support then these might be your best bet — whether you’re doing off-road hiking or exploring Europe’s cobblestone streets.
-Their two most popular models are the ZX/2® Vibram® Yampa and the ZX/2® Unaweep.|
+You won’t find these on the runway, but if you want excellent support these might be your best bet — whether you’re doing off-road hiking or exploring Europe’s cobblestone streets.

-It might sound strange but Crocs actually makes a pair of nice looking sandals.
-The Crocs Sexi Flip is chic, minimalist and comfortable.
-Plus they weigh just a few ounces so they won’t add hardly any weight to your bag.
+It might sound strange, but Crocs actually makes a few pairs of nice-looking sandals.
+The Crocs Sexi Flip is chic, minimalist, and comfortable and the Isabella T-Strap also gets a lot of love.
+Plus, they weigh just a few ounces so they will hardly add any weight to your bag.